faizan-m/faizan-m.github.io/experience.md

 - It was part of the Tufts [proposal](https://www.eecs.tufts.edu/~jsinapov/VAR5G/) that won the 2019 [Verizon 5G EdTech Challenge](https://www.5gedtechchallenge.com/)
 - It has been featured in an official Tufts University [video](https://www.youtube.com/watch?v=9_9RNRNd9y8) and an [article](https://now.tufts.edu/articles/hands-research-undergraduates)

+## Software Engineering Intern, CTRL Labs
+### (C++, Python, Go)
+### May 2019 - August 2019

+CTRL Labs is developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.
+My first project was interfacing a hexapod robot with CTRL Kit allowing the robot's legs to mimic finger movements of a human user.
+I also developed a "soccer-mode" that allows the user to move the robot and individually kick its legs using muscle movements and gestures.
+I believe such control schemes have the potential to be incredibly intuitive and natural and can help break down the interaction barrier with robots.
+This work was featured in an NPR video recently:
+<div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>

+For the rest of my internship, I focused on prototyping some experimental features for CTRL Kit involving interactions with real-world objects and spaces.

 ## Co-President, Tufts Robotics Club
 ### Apr 2018 - Apr 2019